archywillhe/0a.io-v0/posts/chapter1/featured/2015-07-14-giving-a-phony-some-great-search-results-when-her-name-is-googled.md

 <a href="/img/PhonyScreenShot.png"> <img src="/img/PhonyScreenShot.png"></a>

-Goolging here name shows that she has really good PR.
-[She even has a verified twitter account with 50k followers.](https://twitter.com/manahelthabet) Oh, and an appearance on the front cover of Arabian Business!
+Goolging her name showed that she has really great PRs.
+She even has [a verified twitter account with 50k followers.](https://twitter.com/manahelthabet) Oh, and an appearance on the front cover of Arabian Business!

 <img src="/img/PhonyMagazine.jpg" style="max-width:300px">

+<small>Image taken from [an article by a Dubai blogger later this month](https://alexofarabia.com/2015/07/26/did-arabian-business-get-hoodwinked-by-the-arab-worlds-most-intelligent-person/)</small>

-However, as anyone can see, the Wikipedia article was rather poorly written.
-And her achievements often sound a little bit far-fetched.
-Such as successfully predicting the 2008 financial crisis using a formula [as reported by Forbes Middle East](https://www.forbesmiddleeast.com/en/news/read/article/magic-numbers/articleid/465) (as of 2016 the article has been taken down, <small>[view records of it in the Internet Archive ](https://web.archive.org/web/20140512001100/https://www.forbesmiddleeast.com/en/news/read/article/magic-numbers/articleid/465)</small>) and having developed a formula to "measure distances in space in the absence of light" which had supposedly [taken the world by storm as reported by Gulfnews](http://gulfnews.com/news/uae/general/dubai-woman-s-space-formula-takes-world-by-storm-1.1024095) (as of 2016 the article has been taken down too <small>[view records of it in the Internet Archive ](https://web.archive.org/web/20150903004741/http://gulfnews.com:80/news/uae/general/dubai-woman-s-space-formula-takes-world-by-storm-1.1024095)</small>).
+But her achievements often sounded far-fetched.
+She had allegedly successfully predicted the 2008 financial crisis using a formula [as reported by Forbes Middle East](https://www.forbesmiddleeast.com/en/news/read/article/magic-numbers/articleid/465) (the article has been taken down as of 2016, <small>[view records of it in the Internet Archive ](https://web.archive.org/web/20140512001100/https://www.forbesmiddleeast.com/en/news/read/article/magic-numbers/articleid/465)</small>) and developed a formula to "measure distances in space in the absence of light" which had supposedly [taken the world by storm as reported by Gulfnews](http://gulfnews.com/news/uae/general/dubai-woman-s-space-formula-takes-world-by-storm-1.1024095) (the article has too been taken down as of 2016, <small>[view records of it in the Internet Archive ](https://web.archive.org/web/20150903004741/http://gulfnews.com:80/news/uae/general/dubai-woman-s-space-formula-takes-world-by-storm-1.1024095)</small>).

-All claims made in the Wikipedia entry were supported by either news articles from presumably paid-to-write sources such as [arabianbusiness.com](http://web.archive.org/web/20150220000246/http://www.arabianbusiness.com/100-most-powerful-arab-women-2013-491497.html?view=profile&itemid=491330#.WxPpMlOFMWp), and even [Forbes Middle East](https://web.archive.org/web/20140512001100/https://www.forbesmiddleeast.com/en/news/read/article/magic-numbers/articleid/465) or crappy websites like [World Genius Directory](http://www.psiq.org/world_genius_directory_awards/goty2013manahelthabet.pdf), [iqsociety.org](www.iqsociety.org/win-people/manahel-thabet/) and [kauzala.com](http://www.kauzala.com/index.php?m=kauzala&s=leadership&p=dr-manahel-thabet).
+All claims made in the Wikipedia entry were supported by either news articles from presumably paid-to-write sources such as [arabianbusiness.com](http://web.archive.org/web/20150220000246/http://www.arabianbusiness.com/100-most-powerful-arab-women-2013-491497.html?view=profile&itemid=491330#.WxPpMlOFMWp), or crappy websites like [World Genius Directory](http://www.psiq.org/world_genius_directory_awards/goty2013manahelthabet.pdf), [iqsociety.org](www.iqsociety.org/win-people/manahel-thabet/) and [kauzala.com](http://www.kauzala.com/index.php?m=kauzala&s=leadership&p=dr-manahel-thabet).

 <img src="/img/sources_of_shit.png" style="max-width: 600px;">

-She is highly likely a fraud.
-And I believe the Internet should know about it.
-So I started off by posting a question on Skeptics StackExchange ["**Did Manahel Thabet develop a groundbreaking formula to measure distance in space without the use of light?**" ](http://skeptics.stackexchange.com/q/27566).
+I was highly skeptical about the whole thing.
+She felt more like a con artist.
+I had to consult the Internet about it, I thought.
+So I posted a question on Skeptics StackExchange ["**Did Manahel Thabet develop a groundbreaking formula to measure distance in space without the use of light?**" ](http://skeptics.stackexchange.com/q/27566).

 <a href="https://skeptics.stackexchange.com/q/27566/26092">
 <img src="/img/sse0.png">